Ward III Councilmember Debbie Kring

 Term April 2014–January 2018

 Councilmember Debbie Kring has served on the Mission City Council since June 1999.
 She was initially appointed by Mayor Sylvester Powell, and has since been re-elected in the April 2001, April 2003, April 2006, April 2010, and 2014 elections.
-She currently serves as Council President.
-She has served as the Council President two additional times and served on the following committees throughout her tenure: Parks and Recreation; Ordinance; Environmental Tobacco Smoke; and Public Works.
+She has served as the Council President three times and served on the following committees throughout her tenure: Parks and Recreation; Ordinance; Environmental Tobacco Smoke; and Public Works.
 She co-chaired two task forces over the past decade, including the Countryside Task Force and the Sustainability Task Force.

 Councilmember Kring resides on two National Subcommittees that support local governance (Energy, Environment & Natural Resources Steering Committee, and City Futures Panel for Community & Regional Development).